MohanadOdema/EnergyShield/README.md

 3. A recent version of [Docker Engine](https://docs.docker.com/engine/) **(version >= 19.03)**; also known as Docker Server but **not** [Docker Desktop](https://docker.com)
 4. A recent version of `git` on the path
 5. The `bash` shell installed in `/bin/bash`
+6. A user account that is a member of the `docker` group (see [Docker post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/))
-6. A user account that can run Docker containers in privileged mode (i.e. with the [`--privileged` switch](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities))
+7. A user account that can run Docker containers in privileged mode (i.e. with the [`--privileged` switch](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities))

 > **WARNING:** NVIDIA driver version >=515.76 is a **STRICT REQUIREMENT**.
 This repeatability artifact **WILL NOT WORK** unless the host has official NVIDIA drivers version 515.76 or higher installed.